scality/metalk8s/docs/operation/account_administration/index.rst

 Account Administration
 ======================

-This chapter covers MetalK8s account administration operations, from user authentication and identity management to user authorization.
+This section covers MetalK8s account administration operations, from user authentication and identity management to user authorization.

 .. toctree::